BadrIT/translation_center/README.md

 Translation Center is maintained and developed by [BadrIT](http://badrit.com/)

+## Contributing

+We hope that you will consider contributing to Translation Center.
+You will usually want to write tests for your changes.
+To run the test suite, go into Translation Center's top-level directory and run "bundle install" and then "rspec spec"

 ## Support

 Help us make this engine better by submitting any bugs or enhancments in the issues page for this project.